MiguelHdezP/launchpad-prototype-testing/README.md

 # App configuration

-Objective
-Goals

-Approach, what is the scenario builder.

-Diagram of process how it works and people involved, UX, Dev HR and user.

 There are three applications:

 1.- Scenarios Builder: This application was created to combine different variations in order to help in the conversations to select the scenarios to be tested.